Greginkansas/-openhab-openhab1wiki/Ecobee-Binding.md

 ## Examples

-Here are some examples of valid binding configuration strings, as you would define in the your .items file.
-Each item binding indicates if it is an in-only binding or bidirectional binding string in the examples.
+Here are some examples of valid binding configuration strings, as you would define in your .items file.
+Each item binding indicates if it is an in-only binding or bidirectional binding string in the examples below.

 	/* Ecobee binding items (replace 123456789012 with your thermostat ID) */